 Underpinning these, in the political realm, is a commitment to subsidiarity, popular sovereignty, proportional representation, and participatory/deliberative democracy as ethical imperatives.

-It should go without saying that institutional racism, classism, sexism, ableism and all forms of supremacism, hatred or discrimination are inimical to our principles and values.
+It should go without saying that corporate capitalism, institutional racism, classism, sexism, ableism and all forms of supremacism, hatred or discrimination are inimical to our principles and values.

 Our latest FAQs will follow shortly.